jamespfennell/realtimerail.nyc/README.md

 # realtimerail.nyc

 [realtimerail.nyc](https://realtimerail.nyc)
-    is an open-source web app for NYC subway realtime train times.
+    is an open-source web app for the NYC subway.
+It displays train times based on realtime data from the MTA.
 The app's philosophy is to be very simple and 100% user-centric.
 No cookes, no tracking, no ads, etc.